norvca/design-pattern/structural-design-patterns/proxy/README.md

 [Event delegation](https://javascript.info/event-delegation), ES6 Proxy(To be learned)

 ## Relations
-Adapter: provides a new interface to the wrapped object
+**Adapter**: provides a new interface to the wrapped object

-Proxy: Provides the same interface with full access/function to the wrapped object
+**Proxy**: Provides the same interface with full access/function to the wrapped object

-Decorator: provides an enhanced interface to the wrapped object
+**Decorator**: provides an enhanced interface to the wrapped object